felixge/node-airbrake/Readme.md

 exception occurs, the error is send to airbrake, and then re-thrown to kill the process.

+### airbrake.dieOnError = true

+If set to false, continue after reporting an uncaught exception.
+The default behavior is to exit with status code 1.

 ### airbrake.notify(err, [cb])

 Sends the given `err` to airbrake.